serhii73/python-reference/docs/sequence.md

 ## Length

-Length is another word for *size*.
+Length is another word for size.
+Lengths start with 1, unlike indexes.

 ```python
 len(s)  # length of s